Why SaaS spend spirals without an audit

 The per-seat benchmark that matters most

 The most useful SaaS spend metric isn't total monthly cost — it's cost per seat per month.
-This normalizes for team size and lets you compare against benchmarks:
+This normalizes for team size and lets you compare the stack with its own prior periods.
+The calculator's score bands are review heuristics:

 The annual billing arbitrage most teams miss